Climate change statement

 We will continue to critically assess the merits of our investment approach and the goals we set ourselves for helping achieve a lower-carbon, sustainable economy.

 A Climate Statement Q&A is also available below alongside this statement and our Climate Report contains further detail on our thinking, reporting and commitments.

 What are your governance and oversight arrangements for climate change, including for remuneration?

 Our investment philosophy and Hippocratic Oath are the primary means by which we ensure our investments are well aligned with climate and other sustainability objectives.
 Our long-term focus on quality companies that are well positioned to contribute to, and benefit from, sustainable development is not an add-on or side project, it sits at the heart of every investment decision we make.

-Our team, Board and senior investors are ultimately accountable for ensuring we execute our stewardship responsibilities in line with our philosophy and that our team has the support it needs to deliver on our objectives.
+Supported by our management team and senior investors, each member of our investment team is accountable for ensuring we execute our stewardship responsibilities in line with our philosophy.
+Our management team ensures that the investment team has the support it needs to deliver on our objectives.

-Stewart Investors also participates in, and is subject to, the governance arrangements of its parent company First Sentier Investors (FSI).
-Stewart Investors staff sit on FSI’s Global Responsible Investment and ESG Committee.
+Stewart Investors also participates in and is subject to the governance arrangements of the wider First Sentier Investors (FSI) group, which it is part of.
+Stewart Investors staff sit on FSI’s Global Responsible Investment Steering Group and ESG Impacts Committee.
 Stewart Investors’ investment strategies are overseen by FSI’s global investment committee, risk assurance and internal audit functions.